-Five (5) or more Tardies per semester
+Ten or more Tardies per semester

-Step 1 - The Support Team Leader and Dean of Students review monthly tardy data from PowerSchool to identify students trending on ten or more tardies.
+Step 1 - The Dean of Students reviews monthly tardy data from Power School to identify students trending on ten or more tardies.
 A meeting is then scheduled with the student and their family to discuss an alternative plan.

-Step 2 - The Support Team Leader and the Dean of Student Support monitors student attendance data and refers to the Principal if additional support is needed.
+Step 2 - The Dean of Student Support monitors student attendance data and refers to the Director of School Culture and Community if additional support is needed.